valguss/TestingPresentation/PITCHME.md

 ## Unit Tests
 - tests the code in isolation.
-- These are useful to test specific parts of the code that don't require Magent oto be booted up
+- These are useful to test specific parts of the code that don't require Magento to be booted up
 ---

 ## Integration tests